 How Chelan, Douglas & Grant Counties Were Created

-Here is a timeline showing how Chelan, Douglas & Grant Counties when created.
+Here is a timeline showing how Chelan, Douglas & Grant Counties were created.

-Until 1846, any land west of the Columbia River was in dispute with Great Britain.
+Until 1846, any land west of the Columbia River was disputed with Great Britain.

 After the 1846 treaty was signed, the land now known as Chelan County became Yakima County in the newly named “Oregon Territory.”